Some voters prefer to vote using a paper ballot if the option is available. With ElectionBuddy, you can log their vote in a few simple steps:

-Click on the name of your running election with paper ballots to be brought to its "Results" page.
+Select the name of your running election with paper ballots.
+It will bring you to the Results Page.

 Entering the Ballot

-Enter the Reference Number for the ballot you are working with in the first box (the one with gray text that says "Ref", and also has a "1" to the left of it).
-The Reference Number will be located in the top right corner of the printed ballot.
+Enter the Reference Number for the ballot you are working on within the first box (labeled "1" and has the gray text that says "Ref").
+The Reference Number will be on the top right concern of the printed ballot.

-Enter the number that corresponds with the voters' choices in the entry fields as it appears on the ballot.
+Enter the number corresponding to the voters' choices in the entry fields as it appears on the ballot.
 The number is located to the left of the voter's choice.

-For Write-ins, enter the name in the right-hand field exactly as it appears on the printed ballot.
+If your vote allows Write-ins, enter the name in the furthest right-hand field exactly as it appears on the printed ballot.

-You can click your way to each new box, or you can hit the "Enter" key on your keyboard after filling out each box to move to the next one.
-Also, the "Tab" key on your keyboard will achieve the same effect as the "Enter" key.
+You can click your way to each new box or hit the "Enter" or "Tab" key on your keyboard after filling out each box to move to the next one.

-If you accidentally create a field after you've filled out a field for your last ballot, you will not be able to save and validate your batch without closing the blank field.
+If you accidentally create a field after filling out a field for your last ballot, you cannot save and validate your batch without closing the blank field.
 To do so, click the [X] in the top-right corner of the extra blank entry field.

 Ballot Entry Validation Errors

 If you try to submit a batch with ballot fields not filled out appropriately, the batch will not save.
-This is why we recommend entering a maximum of ten at a time; it helps make things more manageable for you when trying to locate and correct the errors.
+We recommend entering a maximum of ten at a time as it helps make things more manageable when you find and correct the errors.

 If a validation error is returned to you, read the error message and evaluate carefully.
-The error messages will appear on the specific ballot that is incorrectly entered, and appear in order of the errors.
-So, for example, if you had two questions on your ballot and were returned two validation errors, the first error message would relate to the first question, and the second error message would relate to the subsequent question.
+The error messages will appear on the specific ballot that is incorrectly entered and appear in order of the errors.
+So, for example, if you had two questions on your ballot and two returned with validation errors, the first error message would relate to the first question, and the second error message would relate to the subsequent question.

-On any ballot entry fields with failed validations, you will see the option to "Spoil Ballot" appear in the top-right corner; right next to the [X].
+On any ballot entry fields with failed validations, the "Spoil Ballot" option appears in the top-right corner, right next to the [X].
 Click that button to spoil the ballot.

-Attempting to rectify the voter's ballot in order to get it to submit can be a massive compromise to your election integrity, as you would be attempting to infer what the voter meant by the ballot choices they made.
-You would be fraudulently submitting a vote on their behalf if you got it wrong.
+Attempting to rectify the voter's ballot to get it to submit can be a massive compromise to your election integrity, as you would attempt to infer what the voter meant by their ballot choices.
+You would be fraudulently entering a vote on their behalf.
 This can jeopardize your entire election, so we do not recommend it.